-Darlington's Peoples Parliament are a group of adults with a learning impairment (sometimes called a learning disability) and/or autism.
+Darlington Peoples Parliament are a group of adults who have a learning impairment (sometimes called a learning disability) and Autistic people.

 People come along to the group to:

-We discuss important issues like health and social care, jobs, housing, anti-social behaviour (bullying and bad behaviour), training and other day to day issues.
+We discuss important things like health and social care, jobs, housing, anti-social behaviour (like bullying and bad behaviour), training and other day to day things.

 We are also interested in hearing from parent carers, family members or interested parties, particularly those who support a person with complex needs.